Lash Extension Safety and Aftercare Product Sourcing Guide for Product Specs

 Every US state has unique requirements regarding Demodex folliculorum treatment for salons.
 While lash artists are not doctors and cannot “treat” a medical condition, they are required to maintain a “Sanitary Environment” under State Board laws.

-Failure to Warn: Failure to address eyelash extension mites in your salon training can lead to a “Failure to Warn” legal claim.
+retention issue to Warn: retention issue to address eyelash extension mites in your salon training can lead to a “retention issue to Warn” legal claim.
 Ensure your consent forms explicitly mention the client’s responsibility for daily cleansing to prevent follicular buildup.

 Q2: How do I tell a client they have symptoms of mites?